nextcloud/activity/docs/setting.md

 ## Is default enabled stream / mail

 The two "is default enabled x" booleans specify whether the setting is enabled or disabled by default for the stream or mail.
 Once a user changed their setting, the default is not used for them anymore.
-Changing the default is therefor not "retro active".
+Changing the default is therefore not "retro active".

 ## Can change stream / mail